 Real-Time Availability

-One pain point I kept hearing from restaurant owners: customers order something, wait 10 minutes, and then get told it's sold out.
-I built an availability toggle that lets staff mark items as unavailable with flexible durations — just for today, until a specific date, or indefinitely.
-Changes propagate instantly so no one orders something that isn't available.
+Restaurant owners kept mentioning the same problem: customers order something, wait 10 minutes, and then get told it sold out.
+I built an availability toggle that lets staff mark items as unavailable for today, until a specific date, or indefinitely.
+Changes sync right away so customers do not order items the kitchen cannot serve.

 Food availability management with calendar-based unavailability scheduling